Stories of Arda Home Page

 “The air roils with your unrest.”

-“What leads you to believe I intend to be severe toward the dwarf?”
+“What leads you to believe I intend to be severe toward the Dwarf?”

 Leaving the grim trophy hall, Gimli followed as Legolas led him back down into the mainstream branches.
 After more twists and turns they stopped once again in the corridor.
 Lifting a tapestry, Legolas slipped behind it, and after a moment had pushed inward a hidden door.
 Gimli was reluctant for a moment to follow, but Legolas held the passage open for him.